Greaver77/valkyrie/How-To-Make-Wikis.md

 * [Github wiki showcase](https://github.com/showcases/projects-with-great-wikis).
 Great examples
 * [Link to great basic github wiki](https://github.com/Netflix/Hystrix/wiki)

+***
+## More examples
+These examples really only make sense if you clone this wiki and look at the actual markdown files.

 The following is a ~~great~~ code fencing example :+1:

 ```python